JoinDevathon/AthenaDev-2016/README.md

 ready to be placed down.

 [NOTE] This system works, but it's a bit buggy and throws some errors in console.
-I would've liked to fix this and gone into more detail and make it have more features, but I don't have much time left - I'll try to get it done if I can.
-(6:12 AM Mountain Time)
+I would've liked to fix this and gone into more detail and make it have more features, but I don't have much time left.

 4. When the terminal is placed, it will prompt you to enter your username & password - you may do so.
 Enter it in chat.
 If you haven't set a password, it will send you an error message telling you that you need to set a password.